Learn how to create a strategy to maximize member retention in this guide

 Were you ahead of the curve when you launched?
 Unfortunately, there’s a good chance your competitors have upped their game, and new contenders have entered the field.

 Increased competition can have a significant impact on member retention.
 So it’s important to monitor your rivals to ensure you’re still leading the pack.
-If keeping an eye on the competition means joining their programs, do it.
-Whatever reduces your churn rate is worth the effort.

 Update and Improve Your Content